 Walk to the Inn and watch the scenes.

 Get the Tent from the chest and go down a floor.
 Get the 500 GP from the lowest pot and then continue to the exit.
 After leaving Fabul, head for the ship to the east.

 Walk east into Mysidia and go to the item shop on the right.

 If you don't have at least 6130 GP at this point, you'll need to reduce your item purchases to make up for it.
-It's probably safer to skip a Cure2.
+The Heal is almost certainly not necessary, but it's probably safest to skip a Cure2.

 Head to the House of Wishes and talk to the elder.
 After the scene, head to the weapon and armor shops on the left side of town.